Sevenoaks (UK Parliament constituency)

-Sevenoaks is a constituency represented in the House of Commons of the UK Parliament since 2019 by Laura Trott, a Conservative.
+Sevenoaks is a constituency in Kent represented in the House of Commons of the UK Parliament since 2019 by Laura Trott, a Conservative who currently serves as Shadow Secretary of State for Education.
+She was Chief Secretary to the Treasury from November 2023 to July 2024.
+The seat was previously held by Michael Fallon, who served as Secretary of State for Defence from 2014 to 2017.

 History

 This constituency has existed since the Redistribution of Seats Act 1885.

 With the exception of the one-year Parliament in 1923, the constituency has to date been a Conservative stronghold.